bfollek/aoc_21/README.md

 ### Day 6 - Done.

-I needed a hint from the subreddit for part 2.
+I needed an algorithm hint from the subreddit for part 2.

+#### Remember

+* If a method appends to an array, the reference doesn't change, and the caller will see the new element.
+But if a method concatenates arrays (+=), the reference changes, and the caller won't see it unless the method returns the array and the caller rebinds it.